Thomas Ricketts

 On 14 October 1918, the Newfoundlanders went into action in Belgium near Ledeghem, just east of Ypres.
 Tommy’s platoon fought on a misty battlefield.
 They faced heavy fire and suffered a number of casualties.
 The platoon persevered to capture three enemy pillboxes.
 Tommy then volunteered to move forward with his section commander and one machine gun to try to outflank the enemy.
 A German gun position was firing directly at them.
 The Newfoundlanders had almost reached their objective when they ran out of ammunition.

 Still under heavy fire, Tommy bravely rushed back for more bullets needed to keep driving the enemy back.
 Thanks to his courage, his platoon successfully captured several machine guns, field guns and German prisoners.
 Most importantly, Tommy’s actions saved the lives of many of his fellow Newfoundland soldiers that day.
-For his great bravery, he was awarded a Victoria Cross—the British Empire’s highest award for bravery.
-He was the youngest soldier and the only member of the Royal Newfoundland Regiment to receive this prestigious medal during the First World War.
+For his great bravery, he was awarded the Victoria Cross—the British Empire’s highest award for bravery.
+His citation states:

 A quiet life